AlAstapchyk/AlAstapchyk/README.md

 ### I am frontend developer and:

-  🎓 I am software enginering student
+  🎓 I am software engineering student in Lublin, Poland
   </br>
   🌍 I know languages: English, Polish and Russian is native
   </br>
-  🕹️ I've been working on a mobile Unity 3d game for 9 months that was recently removed from google play
+  🕹️ I have experience in gamedev for a year
   </br>
-  ⚛️ Now I'm interested in front end development primarily with the React library for a year
+  ⚛️ Now I'm interested in front end development primarily with the React library for more then year
   </br>

 ### My main tech stack: